Ernest Cowdrey: Life and cricket

 The son of Ernest Charles Cowdrey, he was born in British India at Calcutta in January 1902.
 He was educated at Whitgift School, where he played cricket and showed promise as a cricketer, moving his way up through the age groups at Beddington Cricket Club in Surrey.
 Cowdrey harboured dreams of playing the game professionally, but did not progress his cricket to that level.

-After finishing his education he found employment at a bank in the City of London, before progressing to stockbroking where he bought and sold tea stocks.
-He met his future wife, Kathleen Mary Taylor, at Beddington Cricket Club, with the couple later marrying.
-The couple moved to India after they were married, with Cowdrey setting up a tea plantation high in the Nilgiri Mountains, 100 miles from Bangalore.
+After finishing his education, Cowdrey found employment at a bank in the City of London, before progressing to stockbroking where he bought and sold tea stocks.
+He met his future wife, Kathleen Mary Taylor, at Beddington Cricket Club.
+After marrying, the couple moved to India, with Cowdrey setting up a tea plantation high in the Nilgiri Mountains, 100 miles from Bangalore.

 He played first-class cricket in India for the Europeans cricket team, making a single appearance against the Indians at Madras in January 1927 in the Madras Presidency Match.
-Batting twice in the match, he was dismissed for 9 runs in the Europeans first innings by M. Venkataramanjulu, while in their second innings he was unbeaten on 27.
-In the Indians first innings he bowled 11 overs, going wicketless.
-He would often drive the ten hours to Madras to play club cricket, a perilous undertaking on the narrow and unpaved roads in the mountains.
-The Great Depression hit the tea industry hard, with prices dropping by over 50%, however Cowdrey was able to maintain the plantation, though the Second World War again hit the plantation, with the young English managers joining the war effort.
-In later life he suffered from a bad heart, dying in England in October 1954 at Sutton.
+Batting twice in the match, he was dismissed for nine runs in the Europeans' first innings by M. Venkataramanjulu, while in their second innings he was unbeaten on 27.
+In the Indians' first innings, he bowled 11 overs without taking a wicket.
+Cowdrey would often drive ten hours to Madras to play club cricket, a perilous undertaking on the narrow and unpaved roads in the mountains.

+The Great Depression hit the tea industry hard, with prices dropping by over 50%.
+Nevertheless, Cowdrey was able to maintain the plantation, though the Second World War again hit the plantation, with the young English managers joining the war effort.

+In later life he suffered from a heart problems.
+He died in England in October 1954 at Sutton.

 Family

-Cowdrey was the start of a cricketing dynasty, with his son Colin being born at the tea plantation in December 1932.
-Colin would go on to captain England in Test cricket; many stories circulate about his early relationship with Colin, including his determination for Colin to become a professional cricketer, or his writing to a friend back in England to place Colin's name down for membership of the Marylebone Cricket Club shortly after he was born.
-Colin would go on to have two sons who would play cricket, Chris and Graham; Chris too would play for and captain England in Test cricket.
-Later generations to play the game include his great-grandson Fabian Cowdrey.
+Cowdrey was the founding member a cricketing dynasty.
+His son Colin was born on the tea plantation in December 1932 and would go on to captain Kent and England in Test cricket.
+Many stories circulate about Cowdrey's early relationship with his son, including his determination for Colin to become a professional cricketer.
+He also wrote to a friend in England asking him to place Colin's name down for membership of the Marylebone Cricket Club shortly after he was born.
+(Colin's first name was actually Michael, meaning his initials were MCC).

+Colin would go on to have two sons who would play cricket, Chris and Graham; Chris would also play for and captain England in Test cricket as well as Kent.
+Ernest Cowdrey's great-grandson Fabian Cowdrey also played for Kent.